mozilla/meao/_posts/2017-08-22-sre-status.md

 ### Upcoming Portland Deis 1 cluster decommissioning

-The Deis 1 cluster in Portland [decommissioning](https://github.com/mozmeao/infra/issues/404)has been pushed out until next week due to support issues related to other applications.
+The Deis 1 cluster in Portland [decommissioning](https://github.com/mozmeao/infra/issues/404) has been pushed out until next week due to support issues related to other applications.

 ## Links